Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Results and discussion

-The microstrain in $\alpha$ phase increases from $0.0031$ to $0.0042$ at transition point with some saturation near the transition point for the cold-rolled sample, and from $0.0005$ to $0.0032$ with some saturation and then drop to $0.0026$ at the transition point for the annealed sample.
-The microstrain in $\omega$ phase is nearly same at the transformation initiation pressure for both the cases, $0.0023$ for pre-deformed and $0.0022$ for annealed samples.
-It reduces during phase transformation to $0.0013$ for the cold-rolled sample and $0.0017$ for the annealed sample, demonstrating stress relaxation caused by transformation strain and transformation-induced plasticity.
-Then it increases to $0.0037$ for both samples at 13 GPa (the last available point for pre-deformed sample) and continues growing to $0.0050$ for annealed sample at 20 GPa.
-In $\alpha$ phase during the phase transformation, microstrain remains the same for annealed sample and grows in the pre-strained sample, showing that due to smaller yield strength in the annealed sample, stress relaxation is much more pronounced than in the pre-strained sample.
+During transformation, dislocation density in $\alpha$ phase reduces with pressure down to $7.5 \times 10^{14}\, lines/m^2$ for the cold-rolled sample and practically does not change for the annealed sample.

+The microstrain in the $\omega$ phase is nearly the same at the transformation initiation pressure for both cases, $0.0023$ for pre-deformed and $0.0022$ for annealed samples.
+It reduces during phase transformation to $0.0013$ for the cold-rolled sample and $0.0017$ for the annealed sample, demonstrating stress relaxation caused by transformation strain; it is not transformation-induced plasticity, because dislocation density reduces at this stage.
+Then it monotonously increases for both cases.
+Surprisingly, the {\it microstrain versus pressure is practically independent of the plastic strain tensor prior to transformation during the entire transformation.} More general rule will be formulated below in terms of volume fraction of $\omega$ phase instead of pressure.
+In the $\alpha$ phase during the phase transformation, microstrain remains the same for the annealed sample and grows in the pre-strained sample, showing that due to smaller yield strength in the annealed sample, stress relaxation is much more pronounced than in the pre-strained sample.